 It was around that time that I followed a strong intuitive urge to apprentice on a biodynamic farm.
 Reconnecting with the Earth, plants, and the cycles of nature in this way started a long process of transforming my relationship to nourishment and life itself–remembering what had been forgotten.
 I became intrigued by the concept that food could be medicine, and inspired by distant whispers of wise women curing menstrual cramps with ritual moon baths and the laying-on of hands.
 I started experimenting with phasing out Western drugs and exploring "alternative" (ancient, sacred) healing modalities such as herbalism, acupuncture and meditation.
 Over the course of a year I weaned myself off of all pharmaceuticals except for insulin (which I still currently rely on to help manage Type 1 diabetes, a complex and deeply rooted condition I am continuing to learn from).

 In 2012 I was in a fatal car crash that awakened me beyond a doubt to the existence of the Spirit Realm.
 I had a lucid experience of being physically saved by the angelic form of my best friend, who had died a year prior: I felt his presence as a warm bubble of white light that shielded me from injury.
 By all accounts, given the circumstances and severity of the impact, it was miraculous that I lived at all – but in fact I was left without a scratch on my body.
 This was an initiation that opened a floodgate of psychic experiences and set off a chain reaction of life-altering phenomena that catapulted me onto my path as a healer.

 As I continue to walk the healing path, I come again and again to the understanding that pain, suffering and disease are invitations: portals to awakening.
-Our bodies are constantly communicating to us in poetic metaphors densely encoded with information, and they can teach us everything we came here to learn, if we just listen.
+Our bodies are constantly communicating to us in poetic metaphors densely encoded with information, and they can teach us everything we came here to learn.
+All we have to do is listen.